phproberto/joomla-entity/README.md

 }
 ```

-See the [https://phproberto.github.io/joomla-entity/](https://phproberto.github.io/joomla-entity) for other examples.
+See the [full documentation](https://phproberto.github.io/joomla-entity) for other examples.

 ## Installation <a id="installation"></a>